What do we mean by user experience?

 Based on your deadline, project type, and the size of your research team, what UX research methods should you use?

 Using your selected UX research method(s), begin collecting data about your users, their preferences and their needs.

 Analyze the data you collected to fill in your knowledge gaps, address your hypothesis and create a plan to improve your product based on user feedback.

 Qualtrics makes UX research simple and easy

-User experience research is multifaceted and can involve a lot of both quantitative and qualitative data.
-To ease the process and make sure it is efficient and scalable, it’s best conducted using a highly responsive platform that allows you to collect data, analyse trends and draw conclusions all in one place.
+User experience research and user testing are multifaceted and can involve a lot of both quantitative and qualitative data.
+To ease the process and make sure it is efficient and scalable, it’s best conducted using a highly responsive platform that allows you to collect data, analyze trends and draw conclusions all in one place.